As an Amazon affiliate, I earn from qualifying purchases.

 - Continue entering codes until the red light turns off.
 This is the signal that you’ve found the correct code.

-- Hold the remote right in front of your Samsung TV and press the power button.
+- Hold the remote right before your Samsung TV and press the Power button.

-- If everything is okay, then the TV will turn off.
+- If it works, the TV will turn off.
 If nothing happens, try another code from the list.

-- Test the rest of the buttons on the remote to make sure that everything is working correctly.
+- Test the rest of the buttons on the remote to ensure everything is working correctly.

-If you still haven’t found the right code for your TV, you can search through all the codes stored inside the remote itself.
+If you still haven’t found the right GE universal remote codes for Samsung, try this auto-search method to search through all the codes stored inside the remote.

 - Manually turn on your Samsung TV.

-- Repeat the previous step until the TV turns off.
+- Repeat step 4 until the TV turns off.

 - Manually turn on your Samsung TV.